Who Invented WIFI? Here Is the Entire Story

 How Stephen Hawking Inspired the Invention of WiFi

 Hedy Lemarr and George Antheil gave the foundation of WiFi by providing a way to communicate in unbreakable code.
 But the one who invented WiFi was John O’Sullivan.
 While it wasn’t technically an accident, he developed WiFi’s underlying technology while trying to do something else.
+“How Stephen Hawking Inspired the Invention of WiFi” could be a great conversation starter at any of the 10 international coffee shop chains offering free WiFi.

 Stephen Hawking’s theory about evaporating black holes and their radio waves fascinated O’Sullivan.
 Therefore, he wanted to prove this theory when he found some weak signals.